 IRISH-UA 627 Identical to ENGL-UA 627.
 Seminar.
 Sullivan.
 4 points.

 Historicizes and responds to marginalization and exclusion in the canon by arguing for a “tradition” of women’s writing.
 Focuses primarily on work from the twentieth and twenty-first centuries, using novels, drama, poetry, and short stories to raise questions about aesthetics, historical context, gender, sexuality, race, class, and religion.
-Supplemental readings will include postcolonial theory, Irish feminist theory, and other relevant literary and cultural criticism.
+Supplemental readings include postcolonial theory, Irish feminist theory, and other relevant literary and cultural criticism.

 Art and Society in 20th Century Ireland